 This program has allowed me to share with you a sample of their Phonemic Awareness/Phonics worksheets.

-NOTE: If you decided to go for this program, bear in mind that these worksheets are offered as an additional one-off purchase.
-You can still do the program without them, but they are a nice complement to the rest of materials you may want to consider.
+NOTE: If you decide to go for this program, bear in mind that these worksheets are offered as an additional one-off purchase.
+You can still do the program without them, but they are a nice complement to the rest of their learn-to-read materials.

 All About Reading in a Nutshell:

-- Who is it for: Great for children that learn best through multi-sensory experiences.
+- Who is it for: Great for children who learn through multi-sensory experiences.

 - System: Orton-Gillingham Approach.